shieldgenerator7/DnD-Stories/Library/Class_RealityBender_DC20.md

 -   Reaching: 1 MP.
 Increase this spell’s cast range by your Cast Range.
 -   Remote: 1 MP.
 Increase this spell’s tether range by your Tether Range.
 -   Lasting: 1 MP.
 Increase this spell’s spell duration by your Spell Duration.
--   Enduring: 3 MP.
-This spell doesn’t automatically disappear due to you becoming asleep, unconscious, or dead.
 -   Ashes: 0 MP.
 When this spell would automatically disappear, it instead lingers for 1 minute, then disappears.

 ### Attribute Limit Change